brendt/stitcher.io/src/content/book/01-domains.md

 That's why we need to make a further distinction between what is domain code, and what is not.

-On the one hand there's the domain, representing all the business logic; and on the other hand, we have code that uses — consumes — that domain to integrate it with the framework and exposes it the end-user.
+On the one hand there's the domain, representing all the business logic; and on the other hand, we have code that uses — consumes — that domain to integrate it with the framework and exposes it to the end-user.
 Applications provide the infrastructure for end-users to use and manipulate the domain in a user-friendly way.

 ## In practice